suit-wg/information-model/draft-ietf-suit-information-model.md

 For example a microcontroller may have a simple bootloader that chooses one of two images to boot.
 That microcontroller then needs to choose one of two firmware images to install, based on which of its two images is older.

+This element is OPTIONAL to implement.

 Implements: [REQ.USE.IMG.SELECT](#req-use-img-select)

 ## Manifest Element: Load-time metadata {#manifest-element-load-metadata}

 Load-time metadata provides the device with information that it needs in order to load one or more images.
+This metadata MAY include any of:

+* the source
+* the destination
+* the destination address
+* cryptographic information
+* decompression information
+* unpacking information

-This is effectively a copy operation from the permanent storage location of an image into the active use location of that image.
-The metadata contains the source and destination of the image as well as any operations that are performed on the image.
+Typically, loading is done by copying an image from its permanent storage location into its active use location.
+The metadata allows operations such as decryption, decompression, and unpacking to be performed during that copy.

+This element is OPTIONAL to implement.

 Implements: [REQ.USE.LOAD](#req-use-load)